-The Lammas Lands consists of a series of four flood meadows (covering 32.5 ha - 81 acres), on the northern side of the River Wey between Godalming and Farncombe.
+The Lammas Lands are a series of flood meadows alongside the River Wey between Godalming and Farncombe.

 Flooding at the Lammas Lands

 The Lammas Lands flood regularly but the water level usually drops again fairly rapidly.

 In a typical water meadow, the flooding raises the ground temperature encouraging earlier grass growth, and this is also the case in a flood meadow; however, flooding can lead to high phosphate levels (particularly from sewage) which can affect the vegetation by encouraging coarser growth, resulting in poorer biodiversity.